 This course will acquaint the student with the process of sound design for theatrical production.
 Basic instruction will deal with the equipment and technique necessary to reproduce sound effects and background music for the stage.
 Prerequisite: THEA 2100.
-Offered: On demand

 THEA 2315 Computer Applications for the Stage